abulatek/abulatek.github.io/01astronomy.md

 permalink: /astronomy/
 ---

-## Astronomy Research

-> I am thankful to have had several opportunities to do super cool research in astronomy during my undergraduate career.
+I am thankful to have had several opportunities to do super cool research in astronomy during my undergraduate career.
 What follows is a summary of each of those projects.

 ### Radio Instrumentation